DavidDeSimone/OpenCloudSaves/README.md

 ## Build

-On all platforms, you will need to initalize the rclone submodule:
+On all platforms, you will need to initialize the rclone submodule:

 ```
 git submodule update --init